IGVF-DACC/igvfd/docs/making_audits.md

     * *WARNING* - Possibly missing or inconsistent metadata.
 Data will be released with warnings.
     * *INTERNAL ACTION* - Metadata errors the DACC needs to update.

-If there are multiple levels for a single category the description should reflect this with the levels in parantheses (ex.
-"The list of related donors are expected to be unique (WARNING) and should include a mutual link to the corresponding donor (ERROR).")

-The description, category, and levels should be listed in the docstring of the audit function shown as following.
+The description, category, and level should be listed in the docstring of the audit function shown as following.
 The docstring for each audit is used to build a row in the audit documentation page for the respective type.
+The docstring should be defined in JSON format.
     '''
+        [
+            {
-        audit_detail: Description of the audit.
+                "audit_description": "Description of the audit."
-        audit_category: Category of the audit.
+                "audit_category": "Category of the audit."
-        audit_levels: Level(s) of the audit. (comma-separated)
+                "audit_level": "Level of the audit."
+            }
+        ]
     '''

 4. Write the logic for the metadata check and define the details to be displayed with the audit.
-The details should display the values for the metadata properties that are resulting in the AuditFailure.
+Details should explain the discrepancy and display the values for the metadata properties that are resulting in the AuditFailure.
+Details should try to avoid reiterating the audit description unless necessary, since the description is displayed as well in the audit.

     Example of a ```measurement_set``` which has a preferred assay title that does not correspond to its assay term: